marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/sql_scripts.md

 ### A. Pizza Metrics

 #### 1. How many pizzas were ordered?
-I determined number of pizzas ordered by counting the customer_id
+For this question, I determined number of pizzas ordered by counting the customer_id

     SELECT
        count(customer_id) total_orders